eminmuhammadi/emigacms/README.md

 # EmiGA CMS by Emin Muhammadi

 ## Archived due to It's my first introducing and aknowledge with PHP.
 Some stupid problems should be happened.
-It's for only memory for me :D
+It's only memory for me :D

 Hello there ,